sam-eee/sam-eee.github.io/aboutme.md

 ### Professional Acitivities
--President of the [Artificial Intelligence and Robotics Society at the Queen Mary University of London](http://qmrs.co.uk) for the second consecutive year.
+- President of the [Artificial Intelligence and Robotics Society at the Queen Mary University of London](http://qmrs.co.uk) for the second consecutive year.
--Robotics Automation Engineer - Ultima Forma Limited 2019.
+- Robotics Automation Engineer - Ultima Forma Limited 2019.